 2. Giant Forest Museum – Sequoia & Kings Canyon National Parks

-The ranger residence, the visitor center and comfort stations, the Giant Forest Museum, and Beetle Rock Educational Center are the only buildings retained in the Giant Forest.
-The Sequoia Parks Conservancy runs the museum, where donations are accepted to help save big trees trail and the nearby giant forest.
+The ranger residence, the visitor center and comfort stations, the Giant Forest Museum, and the Beetle Rock Educational Center are the only buildings retained in the Giant Forest.
+The Sequoia Parks Conservancy runs the museum, where donations are accepted to help save Big Trees Trail and the nearby giant forest.

 The Sequoia Conservation Fund helps manage wildlife and protect monuments within both parks, including projects to save Moro Rock and Hospital Rock (we’ll talk about the latter later).